 Express Scripts has disputed our contractual claims and is seeking declaratory judgments: (i) regarding the timing of the periodic pricing review under the ESI PBM Agreement, and (ii) that it has no obligation to ensure that we receive any specific level of pricing, that we have no contractual right to any change in pricing under the ESI PBM Agreement and that its sole obligation is to negotiate proposed pricing terms in good faith.
 In the alternative, Express Scripts claims that we have been unjustly enriched by its payment of \$4,675 at the time we entered into the ESI PBM Agreement.
 In March 2017, the court granted our motion to dismiss Express Scripts' counterclaims for (i) breach of the implied covenant of good faith and fair dealing, and (ii) unjust enrichment with prejudice.
 The only remaining claims are for breach of contract and declaratory relief.
-Rebuttal expert reports were submitted in October 2020, discovery must be completed in April 2021, and motions for summary judgment must be filed in May 2021.
+In August 2021, Express Scripts filed a motion for summary judgment, which we opposed.
+Express Scripts' motion for summary judgment is now fully briefed and no decision has been rendered.
 We intend to vigorously pursue our claims and defend against any counterclaims, which we believe are without merit; however, the ultimate outcome cannot be presently determined.